minimaxir/mtg-gpt-2-cloud-run/README.md

 ## Helpful Notes

+* To share the generated card image, you can Save As the generated card locally, and to use it elsewhere, rename it and add a `.jpg` file extension.
+* Since the network overfits, the temperature doesn't have a huge impact; a random temperature between 0.7 and 1.2 is used to make output more random/exciting.
 * The network can recite existing card names and rules text, but rarely to the same card.
 The network often makes interesting color shift decisions with changes to CMC/Rarity.

 ## Maintainer/Creator